MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 4. The preview section of the modal will show the sample code and resources included in the assessment template you are using.
 Click **Select** to proceed.
 5. Specify the **Friendly name** and **API name** you want to use for the new assessment.
 6. Click **Create assessment** button to create the new assessment.
-7. The new assessment will be created with the resources from your template.
+7. The new assessment is created with the resources from your template.

 ### New environment from template
 1. In Fraud Protectin portal, use the **environment switcher** on the top menu bar, go to **Manage environments**.